All Episodes

 It had everything to do with Turkey, the government of Turkey, and so on and so forth.

-That goes back to the whole argument about the law being too broad with the special counsel and the parameters by which you or others work.
+That goes to the argument about the law being too broad with the special counsel and the parameters by which you or others work.

 And Congress, when we had the law, we don't have it.